tamunoWoks/Statistics/scatter_plot.md

 #### Why it matters:
 - Too much noise reduces the accuracy of predictions in regression models.
 - Noise can hide relationships or create the illusion of one.
 - It's important to distinguish signal (true pattern) from noise.

+To reduce noise in a scatter plot;
+- Collect better quality data.
+- Use larger sample sizes.
+- Apply smoothing techniques or regression to model the underlying trend.